swfsql/phasmo/README.md

 The stuff you see are mostly emojis, as they are very terse ^^
 For VR, I believe this app should work as a custom app from tools like OVRToolkit - but the clicking should be hard as it's not optimized for "touch-like" clicks.

+## Bugs

+- At the start, only a small screen area is shown (idk why).
+To workaround this, just resize the browser window (or zoom) back and forth.
+- Using a different zoom will make the mouse pointer calculation "change too much", and so it won't work.
+I also don't know why.

+Please note that the underlying drawing library is experimental and is not stable yet.
+Also, note that this particular app is really non-optimal (resource-wise).

 ## Offline Testing